Rikishi (wrestler): Various storylines, reunion with Scotty 2 Hotty and departure (2001–2004)

-Rikishi returned on December 6, 2001, delivering a Stink Face to Vince McMahon and solidifying his face status.
-Upon the WWF Brand Extension, Rikishi was drafted to the SmackDown! brand.
-At Judgment Day, he faced Billy and Chuck in a "secret partner" match.
+Rikishi returned on the December 6 episode of SmackDown!, delivering a Stink Face to Vince McMahon and solidifying his face status.
+However Rikishi never regained the same amount of popularity he once had in the year 2000; he also never got another main event push.
+Upon the WWF Brand Extension in March 2002, Rikishi was drafted to the SmackDown! brand.
+At Judgment Day on May 19, he faced Billy and Chuck in a "secret partner" match.
 His partner turned out to be Rico, Billy and Chuck's stylist.
 Despite Rico's best efforts to unfairly help Billy and Chuck, Rikishi and Rico won the match and became the WWE Tag Team Champions.
 Rico would later cause Rikishi to lose the titles back to Billy and Chuck in a rematch on the June 6 episode of SmackDown!.

 In early 2002, Hulk Hogan was booked to face Rikishi in Hogan's first match back since leaving the WWF to go to rival WCW in the 1990s.
 Hogan won the match, but Rikishi was able to deliver a Stink Face to Hogan after the conclusion of the match.

 Rikishi was not featured much in late 2002 and early 2003.
 He feuded with John Cena, Bill DeMott, and The Full Blooded Italians on SmackDown!.
 The return of Roddy Piper led Rikishi to challenge him as Piper had hit Jimmy Snuka with a coconut years ago on Piper's Pit.
-At Backlash, Piper's protege Sean O'Haire defeated Rikishi after Piper got hit with a coconut by Rikishi giving O'Haire time to hit the Widowmaker on Rikishi.
+At Backlash on April 27, Piper's protege Sean O'Haire defeated Rikishi after Piper got hit with a coconut by Rikishi giving O'Haire time to hit the Widowmaker on Rikishi.
 Rikishi eventually formed a tag team with Scotty 2 Hotty, and the duo defeated the Basham Brothers for the WWE Tag Team Championship on the February 5, 2004 episode of SmackDown!, holding them for two and a half months before losing them to Charlie Haas and Rico on the April 22 episode of SmackDown!.
-Fatu, however, was released by WWE on July 16, 2004, following repeated requests from WWE to lose weight.
+Fatu, however, was released by WWE on July 16, for not following up with clearance from an injury that had him out of action since the April 22 SmackDown!.